 A Master's degree in nursing may be substituted for one (1) additional year of the General Experience.

 Preference will be given to candidates who possess the following experience:

-- Basic nursing skills to include but not limited to: providing medication and nutrition via G-tube or J-tube, diabetic care, respiratory treatments, colostomy, cecostomy, and urostomy care, wound care, and catheterization.
+- With basic nursing skills to include but not limited to: providing medication and nutrition via G-tube or J-tube, diabetic care, respiratory treatments, colostomy, cecostomy, and urostomy care, wound care, and catheterization.

 - Following current infection control practices.

 - Using Microsoft Office Suite including Outlook, Word and Excel.